crelte/crelte/docs/guide/02-core/03-graphql.md

 GraphQl can either be written inline or in a separate file.

 ### Inline
+The caviat with inlining is that you need to enable the public GraphQL schema in craft.
 ```ts
 import { gql } from 'crelte/graphql';